umbraco/UmbracoDocs/14/umbraco-cms/reference/umbraco-flavored-markdown.md

 An example of this syntax to render a value of a property by its alias is: `{= bodyText }`.

 The curly brackets indicate that the UFM syntax should be processed.
-The `=` marker prefix indicates which UFM component should be rendered, and the `bodyText` contents is the parameter that is passed to that UFM component.
+The `=` marker prefix indicates which UFM component should be rendered, and the `bodyText` contents are the parameter that is passed to that UFM component.

 With this example, the syntax `{= bodyText }` would be processed and rendered as the following markup: